knpuniversity/symfony4/knpu/ep1-stellar/javascript-api.md

 return $this->json(['hearts' => rand(5, 100)]);
 ```

-Fun Fact: You can also use another random integer generating function that has its advantages and drawbacks. `random_int()` produces cryptographically secure values for when you need them, but it is less performant than using `rand()`.
+Note that since PHP 7.0 instead of `rand()` you may want to use `random_int()` that
+generates cryptographically secure pseudo-random integers.
+It's more preferable to use
+unless you hit performance issue, but with just several calls it's not even noticeable.
 ***

 There's nothing special here: `JsonResponse` is a *sub-class* of `Response`.
 It calls